Online Bachelor of Arts in Disability Studies

 Learn from leading educators at a world-renowned research university

-As an ASU Online student, you’ll get the New College experience from the same faculty who teach our courses on campus from anywhere in the world.
-Our faculty members are some of the brightest, most innovative academic minds in the world.
-Our areas of expertise include psychology, anthropology, geography, political science, cybersecurity, forensic science and more.
-Our mission is to create an environment that prepares students to take their place in the world using the skills they have learned to pursue careers that benefit their community.
+Prepare for the full New College experience curated by world-renowned faculty who are some of the brightest, most innovative academic minds in the world.
+Areas of expertise include psychology, anthropology, geography, political science, cybersecurity, forensic science and more.
+Our faculty strives to create an environment that prepares students to take their place in the world using the skills they’ve learned to pursue careers that benefit their communities.

 Learn from leading educators at a world-renowned research university

-As an ASU Online student, you’ll get the New College experience from the same faculty who teach our courses on campus from anywhere in the world.
-Our faculty members are some of the brightest, most innovative academic minds in the world.
-Our areas of expertise include psychology, anthropology, geography, political science, cybersecurity, forensic science and more.
-Our mission is to create an environment that prepares students to take their place in the world using the skills they have learned to pursue careers that benefit their community.
+Prepare for the full New College experience curated by world-renowned faculty who are some of the brightest, most innovative academic minds in the world.
+Areas of expertise include psychology, anthropology, geography, political science, cybersecurity, forensic science and more.
+Our faculty strives to create an environment that prepares students to take their place in the world using the skills they’ve learned to pursue careers that benefit their communities.

 first-year student